 WE DO NOT OFFER THERAPY but we do signpost service providers who do.

-Ten years ago after the arrival of broadband, or high speed internet, men started contacting our colleague Gary Wilson in the US about a sudden inability to stop looking at porn.
+Ten years ago after the arrival of broadband, or high speed internet, men started contacting our American colleague Gary Wilson looking for help.
 He contributed to a website that explained the science behind sex and addiction.
 The visitors, many of them early adopters of broadband internet, reported how they had started to lose control of their internet porn watching despite no such problems with erotic DVDs or magazines.
 It was having a negative effect on their relationships, work and health.
 ‘Internet’ pornography was somehow different from Playboy and the like.

 After investigating it more, Gary set up a new website, www.yourbrainonporn.com, to provide access to the scientific evidence explaining this new development and to stories from people who had experimented with quitting porn.
-To make his work better known, our CEO, Mary Sharpe, invited him to give a talk at the first-ever TEDx Glasgow in 2012.
-His informative and funny talk “The Great Porn Experiment” has now had almost 9 million views on YouTube and been translated so far, into 18 languages.
-It has helped thousands of people recognise that their mental and physical health problems and relationship disappointments may be related to their internet pornography habit.
-Users are also grateful for the free online recovery resources mentioned there because of the free help available and anonymity provided.
-Some people need the services of healthcare professionals in addition.
+To make his work better known, Mary Sharpe invited him to give a talk at the first-ever TEDx Glasgow in 2012.
+His informative and funny talk “The Great Porn Experiment” has now had over 9 million views on YouTube and been translated so far, into 18 languages.
+To date, 37 neurological research papers have confirmed Gary’s early findings.
+The TEDx talk has helped thousands of people recognise that their mental and physical health problems and relationship disappointments may be related to their internet pornography habit.
+Users are also grateful for the free online recovery resources mentioned there because of the help available and anonymity provided.
+Some people need the services of healthcare professionals in addition to recover sexual health and wellbeing.

-We wanted to be a part of the solution too.
+We wanted to be a part of the solution too to this emerging society-wide problem.
 To that end, we set up The Reward Foundation charity in 2014.
-Combined with our own research and extensive teaching materials, we hope to educate the public at large as well as professionals about the impact of the wide-scale availability of internet pornography available on tap 24 hours a day.
-The aim is not to ban pornography as such but to make people aware of the facts so that they can make ‘informed’ choices about their behaviour and where to get help if needed.
-Policy makers, parents, teachers and other professionals dealing with adolescents have a particular responsibility in this respect.
+Combined with our own research and extensive teaching materials, we hope to educate the public at large as well as professionals about the impact of free streaming, internet pornography available on tap 24 hours a day.
+The aim is not to ban pornography as such but to make people aware of the facts so that they can make ‘informed’ choices about their use and where to get help if needed.
+Policy makers, parents, teachers and other professionals dealing with adolescents have a particular responsibility to learn about its impact.

 The Reward Foundation is Scottish Charitable Incorporated Organisation SC044948.